betaglot/plantabeta/docs/reference/Moto/MotoDifficulty/MotoComplexity.md

 - Neuro
     - Timing
         - Knowing when to rest
 - Resting often isn’t PassiveMovement.
 ShakeMovements are not PassiveMovement.
-Knowing how to get muscles to relax is a skill.
+Knowing how to get muscles to relax is a Factor.

 ## Move Sequences